amandaIaria/amandaIaria.github.io/_posts/2017-09-26-Endless-Runner-Prototype.markdown

 date:   2017-09-26 15:37:24 -0500
 category: games
 ---
 This was the first original product Amanda made, as it's a prototype for an endless runner game.
-The final game is still being worked on, but the core blocks are presented here.
+The final game is still in production, but the core blocks are presented here.
 Running, jumping, background animation, and distance over time are some of the features in this prototype.

 <a href="https://tragicallyhipster.itch.io/endless-runner-prototype" target="_blank">https://tragicallyhipster.itch.io/endless-runner-prototype</a>.